GitGrit/master-git-tools/docs/editor/README.md

 The labs will focus more on Git command line than the code, so this is a good opportunity to give Atom a try!
 If you don't like it, you can always switch back.

-## Download and install Atom {#download}
+## Download and Install Atom {#download}

 1. Open the Atom website by navigating to [https://atom.io](https://atom.io).

 1. Download the file then open it and follow the prompts as they appear.
 Click **Finish** when prompted to complete the installation.

-## Configuring Atom {#configure}
+## Configure Atom {#configure}

+### Set Atom as Your Git Editor &amp; Diff/Merge tool
+By default, Git uses the vi editor to create and edit your commit and tag messages.
+You can change this to Atom using the following commands.

+In addition to the editor used to write commit and tag messages, you should also configure Git to use your preferred editor for "diffing" and merging files.
+This will come into play when there are conflicts to resolve or other files you want to compare with one another.

+`git config --global core.editor "atom --wait"`

+`git config --global merge.tool atom`

+`git config --global mergetool.atom.cmd "atom --wait $MERGED"`

+`git config --global diff.tool atom`

+`git config --global difftool.atom.cmd "atom --wait --diff $LOCAL $REMOTE"`

+### Install Required Packages
 Next, to get the most out of Atom, we need to install packages.
 The terms "package" and "plugins" are interchangeable in Atom.

-If you have ever downloaded and installed a custom font to use in your word processing program, installing plugins is similar.
-They are features that can be individually installed to enhance your experience in the Atom IDE.

-There are plugins required as part of the labs and there are optional plugins you can install later if desired.
+Some plugins are required as part of the labs and some are optional that you can install later if desired.

-### Required Packages
 {% include "./plugins-installation.md" %}
 ![](images/packageInstall.png)